naokimas/tipmoc/README.md

 `bifu_pt_double_well.py` Determine the lower saddle-node bifurcation point of the double-well dynamical system.
 The obtained bifurcation point value (i.e., 3.079) is referred to in the manuscript.

+`bifu_pt_mutualistic.py` Determine the collapse point of the mutualistic-interaction dynamical system.
+The obtained collapse point value (i.e., 0.0470) is referred to in the manuscript.

 ## Data

 `LFR.csv` The LFT network used in the simulation of the mutualistic-interaction dynamics.
 This network is identical to the one used in [Maclaren, Barzel & Masuda, Nature Communications, 2025](https://doi.org/10.1038/s41467-025-64975-x)